lordman/car-pooling-challenge-lordman/README.md

 ## Tooling

-In this repo you may find a [.gitlab-ci.yml](./.gitlab-ci.yml) file which contains some tooling that would simplify the setup and testing of the deliverable.
+In this repo you may find a [.gitlab-ci.yml](./.gitlab-ci.yml) file which contains contains some tooling that would simplify the setup and testing of the deliverable.
 This testing can be enabled by simply uncommenting the final acceptance stage.